hntuan7684/test_Saleor/docs/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🏢 About ZoomPrints

-ZoomPrints is a comprehensive e-commerce platform specializing in promotional apparel products, offering:

-- **Screen Printing Services**: Custom t-shirt printing
-- **Bulk Order Management**: Minimum 500 shirts for orders
-- **Design Tool Integration**: Custom design capabilities
-- **Multi-location Shipping**: Distributed order fulfillment
-- **Pricing Tiers**: A/B pricing based on user status

-This test automation suite ensures the highest quality and reliability of the ZoomPrints platform, covering all critical user journeys and business processes.

----

 **Last Updated**: August 2025
 **Version**: 1.0.0